Geographypods.com - School Geography

 • End of Year Exam

-Starter: Study the geographyalltheway presentation to the right.
-Make notes on the who the model was developed by and the criticisms.
+Starter: Study the geographyalltheway presentation below.
+Make notes on who the model was developed by and the criticisms.

 Take notes on the five stages of economic growth before completing your own copy of the Rostow Model by using the PDF document on this page.

-Using the information within, complete an essay plan & essay for the following IB Paper 3 question:
+Using the information from task 1 and this GATW page, complete an essay plan & essay for the following IB Paper 3 question:

 Compare the importance of two different transfers of capital [loans | debt repayment | development aid | remittances | foreign direct investment | repatriation of profits] between the global core and peripheries.
 (10)